maduce/fosscad-repo/Pistols/Glock-G19_BTB_Pineapple_Standard_Pistol_Frame_and_DIY_Rail_System-BobtheBuilder/README.md

 #### Description
 This is the Glock style G19 BTB Pineapple Standard Pistol Frame and DIY Rail System by BobTheBuilder.
 This is NOT your normal Glock 19 frame.
 This is a custom G19 frame that uses a G26 parts kit and a DIY G17 metal rails system.

-*MODIFY THE FRAME AND DO YUR CRAZY DESIGN I WANNA SEE INNOVATION!*
 If you come up with something neat send me a message and show me!

 ##### History